JuliaLang/julia/doc/stdlib/base.rst

    Quit (or control-D at the prompt).
 The default exit code is zero, indicating that the processes completed successfully.

-.. function:: whos()
+.. function:: whos([pattern::Regex])

-   Print information about global user-defined variables.
+   Print information about global user-defined variables, optionally restricted to those matching ``pattern``.

 .. function:: edit("file"[, line])